Good Gut Health Food Choices

 Do you have a diet that is high in conveniently prepared or packaged food items?
 Have you checked the labels?
 Are the foods that you predominantly eat high in added sugars, sodium, and fat?
 Foods that are processed or ultra-processed may inhibit gut health.

 Ultra-processed foods do not take much work for the GI system to break down and digest.
-They are not fiber-rich foods that support gut microbiota, but rather are nutrient-sparse.
-Most come with a label that reveals the addition of sugars, trans fats, saturated fats, sodium, and preservatives that help to extend shelf life.
-These foods are engineered, not provided by nature.
+They are not fiber-rich foods that support gut microbiota, but rather are very nutrient sparse.
+Most come with a label that unveils the addition of sugars, trans fats, saturated fats, sodium, and even preservatives that help to extend shelf life.
+Basically, these foods are found in grocery stores and are engineered, not provided by Mother Nature.

-Eating a large quantity of ultra-processed foods may increase the risk of obesity, raise blood glucose levels, and lead to cardiovascular and metabolic diseases, among other health conditions.8
+Eating a large quantity of ultra-processed foods may increase the risk of obesity, increase blood glucose levels, cardiovascular disease, metabolic diseases, and inflammation, among other health conditions.8

-So, the next time you reach for a snack or pack a lunch, opt to peel a banana, grab an apple, add some pears to a salad, or toss berries into your oatmeal.
-Limiting ultra-processed foods may be challenging, but being mindful of what you are eating and purchasing is a great start.
+So the next time that you reach for a snack or pack a lunch, opt to peel a banana, grab a juicy apple, add some pears to a salad, or toss some berries into your oatmeal.
+Limiting the amount of processed foods might be a challenge, but being mindful of what you are eating and purchasing is a great start.
+Ask yourself, "How will this food help to support my gut health?"

 References

-5. “Prebiotics.”
-International Scientific Association for Probiotics and Prebiotics (ISAPP)
+5. "Prebiotics."
+International Scientific Association for Probiotics and Prebiotics (ISAPP), isappscience.org/for-consumers/learn/prebiotics/.
+Accessed Aug.
+22, 2024.

 Back to blog